LukeBorowy/lukeborowy/README.md

 ### Dungeon Party
 ![Dungeon Party](/assets/dungeon_party.png)

-Dungeon Party is an web-based game where you can play together with a group of friends (up to 15 people), using mobile devices or a personal computer.
+Dungeon Party is a web-based game where you can play together with a group of friends (up to 15 people), using mobile devices or a personal computer.
 Gameplay consists of 5 different minigames, which you complete with your team of 2-3 players as you try to win enough skill points to gain treasure in the overworld!
-A Typescript frontend used Socket.io to communicate with the backend Node.js server.
+A Typescript frontend uses Socket.io to communicate with the backend Node.js server.
+PixiJs is used to display graphics efficiently.
 #### Contributions (worked with 2 other group members)
 - Primary architect of game functionality and technology choice
 - Programmer of all 5 minigames